slcs-jsc/jurassic/README.md

   where the necessary libraries are located on your system.

 * By default, the JURASSIC binaries are linked dynamically.
-If you used the bundled libs, set `LD_LIBRARY_PATH` before running any JURASSIC binary:

-      export LD_LIBRARY_PATH=[jurassic_directory]/libs/build/lib:$LD_LIBRARY_PATH

-  If you installed system libraries in standard paths, this step is not needed.
+If you used the bundled libs, ensure that your runtime environment can find the shared libraries in `libs/build/lib`.
+The example scripts in `projects/` set this automatically.
+If you installed system libraries in standard paths, no additional setup is needed.
 If you prefer static linking, you can enable it by setting the `STATIC` flag, which allows you to copy and use the binaries on other machines.
 However, in some cases, either static or dynamic linking may not be feasible or could cause specific issues.

-**4. Compile and test the installation**

-Once the Makefile is configured, compile the code using:

-    make [-j]

-To verify the installation, run the test suite:

-    make check

-This will execute a series of tests sequentially.
-If any test fails, check the log messages for further details.

 ### Run the examples